-For through him we both have access in one Spirit to the Father.
-So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God
+For through Him we both have access to the Father by one Spirit.
+Consequently, you are no longer foreigners and aliens, but fellow citizens with God's people and members of God's household.

 Ephesians 2:18-19

 Christians follow Jesus and turn away from all other gods and religions.